Synera - Innovations that shape future

 Samsung Internet browser 21+ Yes No

 • On Android OS, the Synera F2 Key works via the CTAP1 (U2F) protocol.
-The protocol does not support one-factor authentication.
+The protocol does not support passwordless authentication.

 Browser Two-factor authentication Passwordless authentication